tim03we/bungeeforms-nukkit/README.md

 # BungeeForms
 Send Simple Forms and Custom Forms from Bungeecord to Nukkit.
 Simplify your systems and much more.

+## Important
+Note that the plugin must be installed on both servers.
+So once on the Bungeecord and Nukkit server.

 ## Example
 Please note that you take the package `tim03we.bungeeforms.bungee` and not the one from Nukkit.
 ```java